OasisLMF/GenerateDocs/src/index.rst

   For more information about the Oasis LMF initiative visit `oasislmf.org <http://www.oasislmf.org/>`_.

 * **How the documentation is structured**: This documentation is broken down into 4 main areas: Model developers, Model users, Installing and developing Oasis, and Supporting and Oasis model deployment.
-Thees are the different use cases that are detailed in this documentation.
+These are the different use cases that are detailed in this documentation.
 By selecting your use case, the relevant information can be accessed.

 |